BishoyMoheb/AC_EmpManagement/README.md

 The login can be done using the default way after registering a new user or by using External Login with Google or Facebook.

-The solution contains *.cshtml file for multiple situation for case study.
+The solution contains many *.cshtml files for multiple situation for case study.